Become a member

 The Medina County Beekeepers holds an annual Beekeeping For Beginners Class in Jan - Mar each year.
 The class covers what to do before you get your bees, how much will it cost, what equipment is needed to keep bees, how to get started, basic care and feeding of honey bees, honey bee colony growth and development, management skills for summer, fall, winter and next spring, trouble shooting when something isn’t right, good neighbor tactics, harvesting your crop, and expanding the number of colonies you have.

 Preregistration is strongly urged so we have enough educational materials available for everybody.
-For additional information please call Paul Kosmos at 330.239-1379, email at [email protected].
+For additional information please email our Treasurer.
 For details and the latest class dates, please see the Calendar.

 The exact syllabus will vary each year.
 See the Calendar for specifics and for splits into sessions.